alozano-77/AWS-SAA-C02-Course/README.md

 Customer: Responsible for security **IN** the cloud

 ### 1.2.11.
-High Availability (HA), Fault-Tolerance (FT), and Disaster Recover (DR)
+High Availability (HA), Fault-Tolerance (FT) and Disaster Recovery (DR)

 #### 1.2.11.1.
 High Availability (HA)

 - Aims to **ensure** an agreed level of operational **performance**, usually **uptime**, for a **higher than normal period**
-- Instead of diagnosing the issue, swap it out.
+- Instead of diagnosing the issue, if you have a process ready to replace it, it can be fixed quickly and probably in an automated way.
-- Redundant hardware to minimize downtown
+- Spare infrastructure ready to switch customers over to in the event of a disaster to minimize downtime
 - User disruption is not ideal, but is allowed
-  - The user might need to log back in or lose some data on their screen.
+  - The user might have a small disruption or might need to log back in.
 - Maximizing a system's uptime
   - 99.9% (Three 9's) = 8.7 hours downtime per year.
   - 99.999 (Five 9's) = 5.26 minutes downtime per year.